lal65/a11y-select/README.md

 ### `--a11y-select-group-indent`
 Adjust the indentation of options within groups.

+### `--a11y-select-option-font`
+This property controls the font family, size, weight, style, etc...of options.

 ### `--a11y-select-option-background`
 This forms the background of an option.
 It's recommended to match the color of the combobox to ensure design consistency.
 Additional properties exist